 Chip Lamca is originally from Pennsylvania and has been in the Phoenix area since 2008.
-He earned a Master of Divinity with Biblical Languages from Southeastern Baptist Theological Seminary in Wake Forest, North Carolina and is working on a DMin in Missions at Midwestern Baptist Theological Seminary.
+He earned a Master of Divinity with Biblical Languages from Southeastern Baptist Theological Seminary in Wake Forest, North Carolina and is working on a Doctor of Ministry in Missions in the area of Short-Term Mission.
 He and his family served as missionaries in Peru and Ecuador from 2000 to 2008 and continue the work during summers, along with Grand Canyon University students.
-His wife, Julie, is a student in the College of Theology; two of their sons work part-time for GCU; a daughter is a student in the College of Nursing and Health Care Professions and their youngest son hopes to attend GCU next year, following high school.
+His wife, Julie, is a student in the College of Theology; they have a son who teaches at a Christian school, another who is a Physician Assistant, a daughter who is an RN and a son who is a graphic design major – all either with GCU degrees or in the process.

 Who am I and how did God lead me here?

 I love what I do.
 I spent years as a missionary, sharing Christ, planting churches, helping communities and more things than I can name.
 In this stage of my life, I get to challenge a new generation to take up some of those goals and then I get to take them to a place where God is doing amazing things.